oowekyala/a-maze-in-python/README.md

-# A maze in python
+# A maze: maze algorithm visualisation in Python

 A toy project to teach myself Python.
 This uses Pygame to render mazes and Tkinter for the control panel.